sanjayraina/alexa-mytunes/README.md

 If you haven't already done so, install the Alexa app on your mobile device and make sure it is linked to your Amazon account and any Echo devices you want to use are registered with it.
 You should be able to see the newly installed Alexa skil in the Alexa app.

-> You:  "Alexa, open ServiceNow"
+> You:  "Alexa, open myTunes"
-> Alexa: "Welcome to the ServiceNow skill.
+> Alexa: "Welcome to the myTunes app.
 How can I help?"
-> You: "Tell me the recent incidents"
+> You: "Play track from Album Songs of Innocence"
-> Alexa: "Here are the 5 most recent incidents..."
+> Alexa: "Playing track The Miracle from Album Songs of Innocence..."

 ## Tidy up